marinaishere/InformationRetrieval/README.md

 ## VERSATILE LUCENE INDEX SEARCHER
 In the results of the execution will always appear the document ID and the score of the satisfying documents.
+The code can be viewed in the IndexesSearcher.java file.
 In addition, it can be ran with the following parameters:

 ```-index indexfile``` (indexfile is the folder where the index is located)